 The care benefit is exempted from tax and paid without any deductions.
+From 2012 on the care benefit and the care benefit of the federal states were merged.

 1.3.5 Old-age, invalidity and survivors

 15) Old age part-time benefit (Altersteilzeitgeld: powpt)